yukonhenry/vrpsim/README.md

 # Vehicle Routing Problem Simulator
 Python/Simpy-based simulation platform to prototype Vehicle Routing Problem models and algorithms.
-Initial implementation investigates following three areas:
+Initial implementation driven by focus on following three areas:

 1. Statistical modeling of arrival rates for work orders, especially with respect to time-varying demands and modeling of transitions between busy/non-busy time periods.
 2. Closed-form (or near closed-form) first-order resource planning based on demand forecast and simplifying assumptions.